FEDEVEL/fedevel-project-directory-template/README.md

 To start using this structure, simply press "Clone or download" -> "Download ZIP".
 Unpack the zip and place the main directories on your server(s).

 ### What to consider
 You may want to place "Design Files" & "Released Files" directory on your server which is regularly backed up.
-"Project Files" are not required to be backed up (if something happen, you can usually re-download all the document).
+"Project Files" are not required to be backed up (if something happen, you can usually re-download all the documents).